getml/getml.com/src/docs/install/remote_access.md

 ```

-Both methods will pipe the log of the engine into a file - either *run.log* or *nohup.out*.
+Both methods will pipe the log of the Engine into a file - either *run.log* or *nohup.out*.

 ### Login

-Now the getML engine and monitor are running.
-To view the monitor, use port forwarding via SSH.
+Now the getML Engine and Monitor are running.
+To view the Monitor, use port forwarding via SSH.
 ```bash
 ssh -L 2222:localhost:1709 USER@IP
 ```
-This collects all traffic on port 1709 of the remote host—the HTTP port of the getML monitor—and binds it to port 2222 of your local computer.
+This collects all traffic on port 1709 of the remote host—the HTTP port of the getML Monitor—and binds it to port 2222 of your local computer.
 By entering [localhost:2222](http://localhost:2222) into the navigation bar of your web browser, you can log into the remote instance.
 Note that this connection is only available as long as the SSH session started with the previous command is still active and running.

 ### Running Analyses Using the Python API